-- a.
-Before substituting the science course, the counselor provides the student and the student's parent/guardian with written notification of postsecondary consequences due to the substitution; - b.
-The student, the student's parent/guardian, and the school principal or counselor agree to the substitution; - c.
-The substitution aligns with the student's high school and beyond plan; and - d.
+- 1a.
+Before substituting the science course, the counselor provides the student and the student's parent/guardian with written notification of postsecondary consequences due to the substitution: - 2b.
+The student, the student's parent/guardian, and the school principal or counselor agree to the substitution; - 3e.
+The substitution aligns with the student's High School and Beyond Plan; and - 4d.
 The student has not already substituted a third-year science course for a computer science course.

+IV.
 Learning Experiences Conducted Away from School or by Persons not Employed by the School District (WAC 392-410-300)

-Credit toward graduation requirements may be granted for planned learning experiences primarily conducted away from the facilities owned, operated or supervised by the district.
+Credit toward graduation requirements may be granted for planned learning experiences primarily conducted away from the facilities owned, operated, or supervised by the district.